jina-ai/jina/.github/2.0/cookbooks/Daemon.md

 ```

 <details>
-<summary>In case you want to create remote Peas/Pods manually, you can follow the advanced guidelines below.</summary>
+<summary>In case you want to create remote Executors manually, you can follow the (advanced) guidelines below.</summary>

 <details>
 <summary><strong>Get all accepted arguments (<a href="https://api.jina.ai/daemon/#operation/_fetch_pea_params_peas_arguments_get">redoc</a>)</strong></summary>